threatpointer/ShadowSeek/user-docs/examples/fuzzing-examples.md

 This guide provides comprehensive examples of using ShadowSeek's fuzzing capabilities to discover vulnerabilities in binary applications.

+> **✅ Production Status**: As of December 2024, all fuzzing harness compilation issues have been resolved.
+Generated harnesses compile cleanly with AFL++ and execute successfully in real fuzzing campaigns.

 ---

 ## 🚀 **Getting Started with Fuzzing**